-Get Fitted with Quality Inlays & Onlays in Johns creek and cumming, ga
+Get Fitted with Quality Dental Inlays & Onlays in North Atlanta, GA

 Cavities and tooth decay stand out as two of the most common dental issues, and they affect millions of people.
 Although traditional fillings are the go-to solution, placing dental fillings on your molars’ surface can compromise your teeth even further.
 In such cases, the more suitable option is to use inlays and onlays.

 If you are looking for a reliable dental practice that can fit you with quality inlays and onlays in Georgia, turn to North Atlanta Family Dentistry.

 There are several treatment options available to resolve a cavity.
 These options include composite fillings, amalgam fillings, and inlays and onlays.

 When it comes to treating cavities, amalgam fillings stand out as the most commonly used option.
 Amalgam fillings consist of a mixture of metals, such as copper, silver, nickel, and tin, which are suspended in mercury.
 Since amalgam fillings are very strong, they are often the ideal solution for cavities that affect the teeth at the back of the arch.

 Composite fillings offer a treatment option that is more suitable for resolving cavities affecting the teeth near the front of your mouth.
 They offer a more modern alternative to amalgam fillings.

 Dental Inlays and Onlays